afancyfridgemagnet/chatweave/README.md

-# ChatWeave
+# ChatWeave (for twitch.tv)
 Connect to multiple Twitch.tv chats at the same time and consume them as a singular streamlined message feed.

 Great for streamers who often play together while interacting with each other's communities!

-Also extremely useful for streamers who may want a clean and light-weight chat experience, as the default Twitch chat experience can be very bloated and spammy.
+Also for users who may want a clean and light-weight chat experience, as the default Twitch chat experience can be very bloated and spammy.

 ![chatweave-example](https://github.com/user-attachments/assets/1f310c6c-f3aa-4ff8-9ae1-2b351a0819a1)